Guidelines for pedagogical portfolio

 The portfolio needs to be both qualitative and quantitative so that a pedagogical expert can assess the applicant's pedagogical competence (see University appointment regulations for teaching and research faculty at Chalmers, pages 3-5).

 Under each section, describe what you have done, how you have worked and why, as well as what the results have been and how your work has contributed to further development.
-Substantiate your qualifications and efforts in a suitable manner, for example with course documentation, publications, grades, certificates and references.
+Substantiate your qualifications and efforts in a suitable manner, for example with course documentation, course evaluations, publications, grades, certificates and references.
 All documentation is to be attached as appendices and be referred to under each section (see section 10 below).

 Formulations should be brief, clear and concise, and make sure your pedagogical competence stands out.
 The recommended scope is approximately 10 pages, excluding appendices.